funjack/launchcontrol/contrib/blender/README.md

 5. Click Install from File.
 6. Select the downloaded `funscripting.py`
 7. Mark the checkbox of `Funscripting Addon`
+8. Click `Save User Settings` to auto enable the addon on next startup

 If the above steps are not clear, this [stackexchange](https://blender.stackexchange.com/questions/1688/installing-an-addon)